ppy/osu-wiki/news/2025/2025-09-19-halloween-fanart-contest.md

 How mysterious.
 But also convenient!
 Feel free to pick any of these ideas as inspiration and start drawing.
 If none of them sounded impressive, then you too must have discovered a wellspring of ideas already.

-While this is already mentioned in the rules below, we feel it's important to remind you that **all entries MUST be suitable for all-ages viewing.** The void beckons, yet we wouldn't want anyone to fall in too deep.
-The silly and spooky kinds of horror are par for the course, but go easy on gore and and genuine scares.
+Now, be careful while looking down the idea well.
+The void beckons, yet we wouldn't want anyone to fall in too deep.
+The silly and spooky kinds of horror are par for the course, but please go easy on gore and genuine scares. **Remember to read the [rules](#rules)!**

 ## Rewards